SR&ED Capital Expenditures Policy

 Schedule II Capital cost allowances

-7.2.2 Exception – Third-party payments concerning buildings may be allowed
+7.2.2 Exception: Third-party payments concerning buildings may be allowed

-- the recipient is an approved university, college or organization, provided that the payer does not acquire an interest in that building.
+- The recipient is an approved university, college or organization, provided that the payer does not acquire an interest in that building

-Legislative Reference Income Tax Act
+Legislative References: Income Tax Act

-Former paragraph 37(8)(d) SR&ED expenditures specifically excluded
+Subparagraph 37(8)(e)(iii) SR&ED expenditures specifically excluded

 Expenditures of a capital nature that pertain to SR&ED carried on outside Canada are not included in the pool of deductible SR&ED expenditures.
 These expenditures would be included on Schedule T2SCH8, Capital Cost Allowance and deducted in the normal manner.

-Legislative References Income Tax Act
+Legislative References: Income Tax Act

 Paragraph 20(1)(a) Deduction for capital cost of property

-Paragraph 37(1)(b) Pool of deductible SR&ED expenditures – capital expenditures [Repealed]
+Paragraph 37(1)(b) Pool of deductible SR&ED expenditures – capital expenditures

 Subsection 37(2) Research outside Canada